Practical information

 • Taking photos and video in the Ski Museum is allowed without flash.

 • The middle floor of the Ski Museum features an interactive section that is included in the admission fee and open for all visitors.
-The museum staff give detailed instructions on the use of the ski jumping simulator and the biathlon laser rifle in the interactive section.
-Instructions on the miniature ski jumping hill and snowball target throwing are available via museum customer service.
+The museum staff helps you in the use of the ski jumping simulator and the biathlon laser rifle.

 • Guidance materials can be found at the customer service desk.